zachlatta/public-notes/deep-learning-with-python-book-journal.md

 I'm on 2.3.2 Broadcasting and am just going to read over this and not mess with the code.
 Confused.
 Want to move on.

 I hate how the book is like: "don't worry, we have simplified all the hard math stuff for beginners so you can understand it".
 And I don't understand it.

+All the NumPy syntax is confusing to me, because I've never used NumPy before